-A worker may be entitled to temporary partial disability benefits when the clinical evidence substantiates continuing temporary partial disability and the worker has returned to employment or the worker has not returned to employment and fails to co-operate in or be available for health care measures and all aspects of the work reintegration process.
+A worker may be entitled to temporary partial disability benefits when the clinical evidence substantiates continuing temporary partial disability and the worker has returned to employment or the worker has not returned to employment and fails to co-operate in or be available for health care measures and all aspects of the return-to-work (RTW) process.

 When a worker returns to modified work at a wage loss due to temporary partial disability, the worker is paid a temporary partial difference benefit (T. P. Diff.) at 90 per cent of the difference between the pre-injury/most recent net average earnings (NAE) and the net amount earned at the modified job.
-Information about determining pre-injury average earnings and NAE can be found in 18-06-01, Calculating Temporary Total Disability Benefits.
+Information about determining pre-injury average earnings and NAE can be found in 18-06-01, Calculating Temporary Total Disability Benefits (Accidents between 1985 and 1998).
 Information about most recent earnings can be found in 18-06-04, Most Recent Earnings for Recurrences.

-- illness not related to the accident covered in the claim
+- illness not related to the injury covered in the claim

 - personal reasons